 However, clinical data consistently demonstrates the benefit of bariatric surgery at a lower BMI of 30-35.
 We advocate surgery at lower BMIs, and our experts explain the major benefits of acting early.

-Here at Healthy Life Bariatrics, Dr. Babak Moeinolmolki performs gastric sleeve surgery to help our patients achieve lasting weight loss and improve their health.
-Sleeve gastrectomy not only shrinks the size of your stomach, it alters your metabolism to help you quickly shed pounds.
+Here at Healthy Life Bariatrics, Dr. Babak Moeinolmolki performs the sleeve gastrectomy on our patients to help them lose weight and become healthier.
+The gastric sleeve reduces the size of your stomach.
+The surgery also changes your metabolism to help you quickly shed your excess pounds.

 Surgery results in decreased levels of the appetite-stimulating hormone ghrelin and higher levels of leptin, an appetite-suppressing hormone.
 After bariatric surgery, patients have a lower desire to eat and find themselves feeling fuller faster than prior to surgery.
 Dr. Moeinolmolki’s patients typically experience rapid weight loss and improvements in cholesterol, blood sugar, blood pressure, and other metabolic health parameters.